MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 | Safe to delegate management of this group to non-Service admins? | No |
 | Default User Rights | None |

-### System Managed Accounts Group
+### System Managed Accounts group

 Members of this group are managed by the system.

-The System Managed Accounts applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.
+The System Managed Accounts applies to the Windows Server operating system in the [Default Active Directory security groups](#default-active-directory-security-groups) list above.

 | Attribute | Value |
 |-----------|-------|